PECOS-packages/PECOS/docs/user-guide/surface-gadgets.md

 ## Validating a gadget

-These gadgets were validated with four complementary checks: a literature citation for the physical construction, a stabilizer oracle for its state action, measurement-partition agreement, and a DEM fault-distance test.
+Four complementary checks validate a gadget: a literature citation for the physical construction, a stabilizer oracle for its state action, measurement-partition agreement, and a DEM fault-distance test.
 The following counts the operations of the default distance-3 extraction round; it does not validate the schedule.